 The Ultimate Guide to Visiting Baltinglass: Top Things to Do

 Baltinglass Abbey is the most famous attraction in the village.
 The abbey was founded in 1148 as a monastery.
-By the early 16th century, it was the richest abbey in the country.
-Things, however, changed drastically, and by the 1536 the abbey was shut down.
-Today these ruins are one of the prominent examples of Romanesque and Gothic architectural style.
+By the early 16th century, it was one of the richest abbeys in the country.
+Things, however, changed drastically, and by the 1536 the abbey was supressed.
+Today these ruins are one of the prominent examples of Romanesque and Gothic architectural styles.

 Saint Mary’s Church

 The second favorite historical site of the village is located just one minute away from the abbey.
 Saint Mary’s Church was built in 1884.
 The abbey’s nearest neighbor is regarded as one of the finest examples of the Gothic style as well.

 Saint Joseph’s Church